prisconapoli/prisconapoli.github.com/_posts/2016-04-02-Java-facts.md

 Another oddity is the missing of *finalizer chaining* which is not performed automatically.

 ## Overriding equals
 In a nutshell, the important concept is the difference between **logical equality** and **object identity**.
 Don't override the equals method if:
--each instance is unique
+- each instance is unique
--there is no concept of logical equality
+- there is no concept of logical equality
--an appropriate equals is already implemented in a superclass -private class/package, and you know equals will never be invoked.
+- an appropriate equals is already implemented in a superclass
+- private class/package, and you know equals will never be invoked.

 When override? whenever a class has a notion of **logical equality that differs from mere object identity**.
 This is generally true for value classes: classes which represent a value.
 For these classes, you need *satisfy the programmer expectation*.
 With inheritance, is very easy implement badly the equals method, and violates both simmetry and transitivity properties.

-##Dont't forget hashCode()
+## Dont't forget hashCode()
 hashCode has to be overriden everytime equals has been overridden. **Equal objects must have the same hash code**.

-##And toString(), of course!
+## And toString(), of course!
 It is recommended that all subclasses override this method.
 So, do it!
 Provide a good *toString()** implementation makes a class much more pleasant to use.